stahta01/cmoc/doc/cmoc-manual.markdown

 to convert an ASCII decimal representation of a floating-pointer number into a float value, as well as `ftoa()`, to convert a float value into an ASCII decimal representation.

+Note that CMOC's float support **must not be assumed to be thread-safe**.
+This means that if a multitasking system is in place, other than OS-9, then only one thread at a time can make use of float operations.
+If an interrupt service routine is getting executed, it too must not do float operations if the main program is making use of them.
+(The reason for this restriction is that some floating point libraries use software floating point accumulators, e.g., FPA0 and FPA1 in the Extended Color Basic case.)

+Under OS-9, multitasking is achieved by running more than one process, and each process will have its own set of software floating point accumulators.

 ### Function Names as Strings